Badnjak (Serbian): Public celebration

 The expedition to cut down the badnjak is the basic activity in the preparation part of the celebration.
 It can be performed by an individual, but it is usually a collective act accompanied by a festive procession that may include carriages and horsemen.
 After the tree to be used as the badnjak is cut down, it is adorned with straw, ribbons, oranges, apples, and sometimes with the Serbian flag.
 In some parishes more than one badnjak is used in the celebration, and a different tree is felled for each.
 Often bunches of leaved oak twigs are prepared to be distributed to the congregation gathered at the church.
 Each badnjak is festively taken to the church gate, often transported on carriages.
 The badnjak may be taken into the churchyard without any ceremony, or it may be followed by a procession, as is the case in parts of Republika Srpska and the Bay of Kotor.

 The ritual is the central part of the celebration.
 Vespers vary from place to place with respect to the time of the beginning of the service, its length and structure.
 The laying of the badnjak on the fire usually comes after the service, and is done by a priest or by a respected parishioner.
 Before the burning, the tree may be processionally carried around the church.
 In the case of more than one badnjak, the trees are placed in the shape of a cross.
 The assembled devotees throw then into the fire their twig bunches, each representing a small badnjak.
 The consecration or blessing is performed by a priest: he strews wheat grains over the badnjak, censes it while singing the Troparion of the Nativity, and as he intones prayers, he pours wine and spreads honey on it.
 Instead of applying wine and honey, holy water may be sprinkled on the tree by dipping a bunch of basil into a bowl with the water.
 This rite is generally performed after the placing on the fire, although it may happen before, in which case the consecration may be performed in the church itself or in its yard.

 After the ritual the priest delivers a short sermon, followed by the church choir singing Christmas songs; poems that praise the Nativity of Jesus may be recited.
 In Montenegro, decasyllable Serbian epics are sung to an accompaniment played on the gusle, a traditional Serbian bowed string instrument.
 The celebration ends with parishioners gathered around the fire, served with cooked rakia, wine, or tea, and the food allowed during the Nativity Fast.
 Parishioners may pick a twig from the badnjak and take it home to place in front of their icon, or at another appropriate location.

 Although Serbian public religious celebrations, as those of other peoples, were discouraged in Socialist Yugoslavia until the early 1990s, they continued among Serbian Americans.
-The public badnjak ceremony was held in Serbian Orthodox parishes in the United States during that period, as it is today.
+The public badnjak ceremony was held in Serbian Orthodox parishes in the United States during that period.